spliceydice/Rifted-Rush/README.md

 https://spliceydice.itch.io/a-random-game

 How to play:
+Included in tutorial:
 	Beat minigames before the timer runs out.
 	Use arrow keys and space to move the character/jump.

-What the game has:
-- Interactive Tutorial
-- Win/Lose Screen
-- Life mechanics
+	Click to collect stars.

+You have 5 lives to try and get through as many minigames as you can:
+	Star Grab - fly to each star and get them before it's too late!
+	Star Mash - be accurate with your clicks
+	Defender - rotate a shield to protect youself from incoming fireballs.
+	Dodge - just dodge bro

+make sure to get a score higher than the stars

+built in godot (for Stardance)